AndroidStudentClub/AndroidStudentClub/README.md

 :mortar_board: I am founder of [AndroidSchool.ru](https://androidschool.ru/) tech blog with articles and free tutorials.
 In addition to the tutorials, I also share my own android projects and open-source code, so you can see how the concepts and techniques I discuss in the tutorials are put into practice in real-world scenarios.

-:memo: I am author of free [RxJava course](https://stepik.org/course/62807/promo#reviews).
+🎥 I am author of free [RxJava course](https://stepik.org/course/62807/promo#reviews)

 :memo: My articles in Habr [blog about tech](https://habr.com/ru/users/mikhail_skiy/posts/).